AdobeDocs/journey-optimizer.es-ES/help/using/direct-mail/direct-mail-configuration.md

 >[!CONTEXTUALHELP]
 >id="ajo_dm_surface_sort"
 >title="Define the sort order"
 >abstract="If you select this option, the sort will be by profile ID, ascending or descending.
-If you unselect it, the sorting configuration defined when creating the direct mail message within a journey or a campaign."-->
+If you unselect it, the sorting configuration defined when creating the direct mail message within a journey or a campaign."
+-->

 >[!CONTEXTUALHELP]
 >id="ajo_dm_surface_split"